Intramural Sports Handbook

 The university responds promptly and effectively to allegations of discrimination, harassment, and retaliation.
 It promptly conducts investigations and takes appropriate action, including disciplinary action, against individuals found to have violated its policies, as well as provides appropriate remedies to complainants and the campus community.
 The university takes immediate action to end a hostile environment if one has been created, prevent its recurrence, and remedy the effects of any hostile environment on affected members of the campus community.

 1. General Eligibility

-- Full-time, main campus students automatically receive a CRC membership through full payment of the student life fee.
+- Full-time, main campus students automatically receive a UC Campus Recreation membership through full payment of the student life fee.

-- Part-time students, co-op students, branch students, faculty, and staff do not automatically pay the full student life fee, and therefore need to purchase a UC Campus Recreation membership to become eligible for intramural play.
+- Part-time students, co-op students, branch students, distance learning students, faculty, and staff do not automatically pay the full student life fee, and therefore need to purchase a UC Campus Recreation membership or a day pass on the date of each indoor intramural game they are particpating in to be eligible.
 Find out more about membership rates.

 3. Playing on Multiple Teams

 Participants may participate on one (1) mixed gender and one (1) non-mixed gender (i.e. men's, women's, open, fraternity, sorority) team per sport, per season.
 Substituting for another team in the same league is prohibited.
 Offending players and teams may be subject to suspensions and/or forfeits.

 A male participant participates on both a men's league and mixed gender league intramural soccer team in the same season.

 A male participant participates on both a men's league and fraternity league soccer team in the same season